-The First Line of Defense: Consists of Business Operations and Technology Development units.
-Under the leadership of the Chief Executive Officer (CEO), the First Line is responsible for identifying, assessing, and owning the risks inherent in GSCX's daily operations.
+First Line of Defense: Consists of Business Operations and Technology Development units.
+Under the leadership of the Chief Executive Officer (CEO), First Line is responsible for identifying, assessing, and owning the risks inherent in GSCX's daily operations.

-The Second Line of Defense: Consists of the independent AML/ATF and Sanctions Oversight and advisory functions.
-Led by the Chief Compliance Officer (CCO) / Chief Anti-Money Laundering Officer (CAMLO), the Second Line is responsible for developing the compliance framework, monitoring the First Line’s adherence to policies, and providing objective challenge and expert guidance on regulatory matters.
+Second Line of Defense: Consists of the independent AML/ATF and Sanctions Oversight and advisory functions.
+Led by the Chief Compliance Officer (CCO) / Chief Anti-Money Laundering Officer (CAMLO), Second Line is responsible for developing the compliance framework, monitoring the First Line’s adherence to policies, and providing objective challenge and expert guidance on regulatory matters.

-The Third Line of Defense: Consists of the Internal or External Audit function.
+Third Line of Defense: Consists of the Internal or External Audit function.
 The Third Line provides independent assurance to the Board of Directors by periodically reviewing and validating the effectiveness, soundness, and integrity of the GSCX AML/ATF and Sanctions program and its underlying control architecture.

+Need to incorporate the transfer of risks via the Captive.

 5. Role of the Chief Compliance Officer (CCO)